Eastern Shore, Hoopers Island, Maryland, digital archival photograph on fine art paper, by Marie York

 Introducing Lowe House Gallery Exhibition:

 The Maryland Federation of Art (MFA) has been invited to exhibit artwork at the Lowe House of Delegates Building in Annapolis, Maryland.
-Original 2-D and 3-D work created through any media and following entry guidelines, are eligible for entry.
+Original 2-D and 3-D work created through any media and following entry guidelines are eligible for entry.
 Exhibiting artists must be either MFA Members or Anne Arundel County residents.
-The selected works will be on exhibit at the Lowe House of Delegates Building (6 Bladen Street, Annapolis, MD 21401) tentatively from January 10 – April 9, 2018, when the legislature is in session.
+The selected works will be on exhibit at the Lowe House of Delegates Building (6 Bladen Street, Annapolis, MD 21401) tentatively from January 16, 2018 – April 13, 2019, while the legislature is in session.